 In this scenario, the fund would be considered taxable income and would be added to the organizer’s gross income.

 If you‘re crowdfunding for a business venture, instead of a personal cause, taxability can become very complicated.
 In general, when a GoFundMe campaign is created to fund a business or profit-generating activity, the money received may be considered taxable income by the IRS.
-If, for example, a person sets up a GoFundMe campaign to raise money for a business startup, the funds may be subject to income tax as they can be seen as an investment or capital contribution.
+Let’s say you set up a GoFundMe campaign to raise money for a business startup.
+The funds may be subject to income tax as they can be seen as an investment or capital contribution.
 Consulting a tax professional is your best option if you are attempting to crowdfund for a business venture.

 Are GoFundMe Donations Tax-Deductible?